 You've chosen the Myrtle Beach area for your family vacation - smart thinking.
 Not only do you have miles of shoreline on which to play, but a host of amusements and attractions to appeal to every age, taste and budget.
 Because there's so much to see and do, planning activities to engage your entire brood is a cinch.
 Call ahead to check hours of operation as some attractions are only open seasonally.

 Ahoy, mateys!
 Take to the high seas for some family playtime aboard a pirate ship.
-Blackbeard's Pirate Cruise at Barefoot Landing and Pirate Adventures in Murrells Inlet both offer interactive sailing fun.
+Blackbeard's Pirate Cruise at Fantasy Harbor and Pirate Adventures in Murrells Inlet both offer interactive sailing fun.
 Under the expert tutelage of a capable captain and crew, kids use clues to search for sunken treasure, witness sword fights and use water cannons to battle rogue pirate ships.
 Arrive early so there's plenty of time to transform your kids into salty buccaneers; reservations are recommended.
 At least one parent must be in tow, but it's all good - you'll get a kick out of these excursions, each lasting about 1½ to 2 hours in calm waters.

 For nearly half a century, Family Kingdom has been putting smiles on faces, old and young alike.
 The area's only seaside amusement park is set on 13 acres and features 37 rides for all ages, including the Swamp Fox, a classic wooden coaster, and an old timey ferris wheel offering panoramic views of the ocean.
 It's also one of the few remaining admission-free amusement parks in the nation, so enjoy the savings and treat everyone to ice cream.